Cebu F.C.

-Dynamic Herb Cebu Football Club (also known as DH Cebu F.C. or Cebu Football Club) is a Filipino professional football club based in Cebu City.
-The team plays in the Philippines Football League (PFL), the top-flight league of football in the Philippines.
+Cebu Football Club, also known as Dynamic Herb Cebu Football Club or DH Cebu for sponsorship reasons, is a Philippines professional football club based in Cebu City, Cebu.
+The club currently plays in the Philippines Football League, the top-flight league of football in the Philippines.

 The club was founded in 2021.
-Affiliated with Cebu Football Association, Cebu F.C. is the third professional club to represent its region, after Cebu Queen City United which competed in UFL Division 2, and Global Cebu which competed in the PFL.
+Affiliated with Central Visayas F.A., Cebu is the third professional club to represent its region, after Cebu Queen City United which competed in UFL Division 2, and Global Cebu which competed in the Philippines Football League.